Table of Contents

 Can I take multivitamins every day?

 Yes, you may take multivitamins daily.
-First, however, you have to ensure that your medical expert recommends it and follow the recommended dosage meticulously.
+First, however, you must ensure that your medical expert recommends it and follow the recommended dosage meticulously.

 What happens when I take multivitamins?

-When you take a multivitamin supplement, the varying vitamins and nutrients contained in the supplement function to ensure your body perform at an optimal health level.
+When you take a multivitamin supplement, the varying vitamins and nutrients contained in the supplement function to ensure your body performs at an optimal health level.
 They are not a replacement for food.

 What happens when I take an excess dose of multivitamins?

 This is a common scenario.
-When you take healthy meals containing the essential vitamins and nutrients along with multivitamin supplements, it becomes easy to have excess vitamins in your body.
-This excessive intake does not improve metabolism in the body; instead, it may result in health conditions such as Vitamin D toxicity, vitamin A toxicity, hair loss, diarrhea, stomach upset.
+Eating healthy meals containing essential vitamins and nutrients and multivitamin supplements makes it easy to have excess vitamins in your body.
+This excessive intake does not improve metabolism in the body; instead, it may result in health conditions such as Vitamin D toxicity, vitamin A toxicity, hair loss, diarrhea, and stomach upset.

 Do multivitamins contain minerals?